 Trigger On list A list of Exit States for the selected process (not the job that is to be triggered) for which the trigger is to be activated can be defined here.
-If no list is specified, the job's Exit State is irrelevant and the trigger is activated whenever the achievable event occurs.
-Example:
+If no list is specified, the job's Exit State is irrelevant and the trigger is activated whenever the event that is to be achieved occurs.

-A trigger is to be activated when a job finishes with an error (EXIT\STATE: FAIL-URE).
-In this case the Trigger On list must have selected the state FAILURE.
+A trigger is to be activated when a job finishes with an error (EXIT_STATE: FAIL-URE).
+In this case the "Trigger On" list must have selected the state FAILURE.
 Other states (SUCCESS, etc.) are not listed because they are to be ignored when the trigger is activated.

-If a trigger is always to be activated when the process ends (regardless of the state, which is perhaps only differentiated in the job that initiates the trigger), the "Trigger on" list can be left empty or filled with any states that the job can take on.
+If a trigger is always to be activated when the process ends (regardless of the state, which is perhaps only differentiated in the job that initiates the trigger), the "Trigger On" list can be left empty or filled with any states that the job can take on.